Connect with us

 “It is so easy to video film a 3D construction printer in action and then edit out anything unplanned occurring during the printing to produce a nice video,” Nielsen said, adding that many videos out there contain “edited and manipulated content” that is far from reality.

-The BOD2 3D printer was launched in 2018 as an upgrade to the BOD, which produced the first 3D printed building in Europe in 2017.
-The printer has the capacity to print buildings with measurements of 12m in width, 27m in length and 9m in height.
+The BOD2 3D printer was launched in 2018 as an upgrade to the BOD, which produced the first 3D-printed building in Europe in 2017.
+The printer can print buildings with measurements of 12m in width, 27m in length and 9m in height.

 RELATED: How 3D Printing of Concrete is Revolutionising Construction